sherdencooper/prompt-injection/README.md

 ## Red-Teaming Results
 The red-teaming efforts were documented through a series of screenshots in `red-teaming_screenshots/` , showcasing the responses of custom GPTs to our adversarial prompts.

+## FQA
+1. Could you share the experiment data or the target custom GPT list?

+   We are afraid that we cannot share them.
+As we stated in our paper, we deleted all extracted information after the experiment to avoid ethical concerns.
+Similarly, we cannot provide the list of the target GPTs.
+2. I tried the red-teaming prompts but did not yield the same results shown in the screenshots.

+   Due to the sampling nature of GPTs, you may get different results even when you use the same prompts in the web interference.
+Thus, simply retrying may help.
+However, we did notice the improved prompt injection robustness by Nov 16 that some red-teaming prompts could not succeed even after 5 trials.
+This is potentially due to some updates of OpenAI.